pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

   Not available
 {{< /tabsection >}}

-In the second approach, we instantiate this class and then we set the values of the most common parameters via their respective set methods.
+In the second approach, we instantiate this class without any input and then we set the values of the most common parameters via their respective set methods.
 For example:

 {{< tabsection >}}
   Not available